AleksandarStoyanov02/Crypto-Wallet-Manager/README.md

 ## Overview
 The Cryptocurrency Wallet Manager is a console-based client-server application designed to simulate a personal cryptocurrency wallet.
 It allows users to manage their cryptocurrency investments with functionalities such as registration, login, depositing money, buying and selling cryptocurrencies, and obtaining wallet summaries.

+The application works with the free public REST API - [CoinAPI](https://www.coinapi.io).
 ## Features
 ### Register: Create a new user account with a username and password.
 Passwords are securely stored.
 ### Login: Access the wallet by logging in with a registered username and password.